particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 # Common Issues

-This section goes over the most common issues we've seen recently with device setup.
-We expect that many of these issues will be resolved in upcoming releases, but for now here his some info.

-Sometimes your device can get into an unexpected state and it won't behave the way you expect.
-Here's what you might be able to do to resolve your issue!
+This section will help walk you through the diagnosis and resolution of the most common roadblocks that our users run into.
+Some of these roadblocks are caused by issues or bugs in the platform, but many are more innocuous than that, and few are permanent.
+We'll help you identify exactly why your device is `insert_issue_here` and help you get it back to happily connected.

 {{#if electron}}